metacall/faq/README.md

 ### What is MetaCall?
 MetaCall helps you build serverless applications using a more fine-grained, scalable and NoOps oriented FunctionMesh instead of ServiceMesh and DevOps approach.
 MetaCall automagically converts your code into a **[Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)** and auto-scales individual hot parts or functions of your app.

-MetaCall not only helps to simplify application development but also speedsup time to market.
+MetaCall not only helps to simplify application development but also speeds up time to market.
 Developers can focus purely on code and  business logic instead of expending expensive development cycles on DevOps.

 ### What is MetaCall used for?